rtous/edcav/mongodb_hands_on/README.md

 	>db.stats()

+If you have MongoDB Compass you can check that the drcavdb database has been created.

 ## 4. Working with collections

-The following creates a new collection:
+The following creates a new collection with one document:

 	>db.restcol.insert(
    {